b-rodrigues/fput/manuscript/tidyverse.md

     ## 17     U.K.  1969 3.948058 -6.031953 -0.3833246  -8.468119
     ## 18   U.S.A.
 1969 4.841383 -5.414374 -1.2231427  -7.792706

 Remember the pipe operator, `%>%` from the start of this chapter?
-Here’s how this would work with it:
+Here's how this would work with it:

 ``` sourceCode r